 Nick White Bio

-Nick White (born July 25, 2006) is an American professional stock car racing driver who has competed part-time in the ARCA Menards Series.
-He drives the No. 22 Chevrolet for Drew White Motorsports and is the son of former racing driver Drew White, who competed in ARCA and the NASCAR Busch Series.
+Nick White (born July 25, 2006) is an American professional stock car racing driver who last competed part-time in the ARCA Menards Series, driving the No. 22 Chevrolet for Drew White Motorsports.
+A young talent from the short tracks of Florida, White has built his early career around regional stock car and truck racing before stepping into the national ARCA spotlight.
+He is the son of former racing driver Drew White, who formerly competed in ARCA, as well as the NASCAR Busch Series, giving him a direct family connection to the sport.

 Early Life and Background